Scalable Screw-Theoretic Synthesis for PDE-Based Dynamic Modeling of Multibody Flexible Manipulators: Introduction

 The rest of this paper is organized as follows.
-Section\ref{sec:2} presents problem statement and definitions.
-The syntheis framework for PDE-based dynamic modeling of multibody flexible manipulator is presented in Section\ref{sec:3}, and constitutes the core of the work.
-Finally, well-posedness of the dynamic model is investigated in Section\ref{sec:4}.
+Section~\ref{sec:2} presents the problem statement, notation, and geometric definitions.
+The screw-theoretic PDE-based dynamic model for a single flexible link is reviewed in Section~\ref{sec:3}.
+The synthesis framework is developed in Section~\ref{sec:4}, constituting the core of the work.
+Separation-of-variables-based modal projection is investigated in Section~\ref{sec:5}, which enables the well-posedness analysis in Section~\ref{sec:6}.
+Numerical simulation and experimental validation are presented in Section~\ref{sec:7}.